Niche Research Guide: 5 Ways to Find Profitable Affiliate Niches

 Instead of starting with a specific merchant or product in mind, you can also take a competitor's website and filter their outbound links by popular affiliate tracking domains and SubID parameters.
 It all depends on how well you know the landscape before you start research.

 Next, assess the challenge.
-How big are the sites in your niche?
+How big are the affiliate sites in your niche?
 Are they huge house hold names with mountains of new coverage and backlinks?
 Or are they other enthusiasts like you, blogging for fun and hungry for a little competition?

 Don't get discouraged if you immediately see large brands dominating these results.